jenkinsci/helm-charts/docs/eks-oauth-guide.md

 ### 2.1 Build an sbt 0.13 image

 The pipelines use a container with sbt 0.13 installed.
-Build and push the following Dockerfile so it is available in your registry:
+Build and push the following Dockerfile (see `docs/Dockerfile-sbt-013`) so it is available in your registry:

 ```Dockerfile
 FROM openjdk:8-jdk